-Child Maintenance: Variation: Expenses
+Child Maintenance: additional expenses

 The following information is taken from the Child Maintenance Service leaflet ' How we work out child maintenance'.
 A link is provided at the bottom.